-- If the answer is the SEC, you can use the SEC Investment Advisor search feature on their website to check out both the advisor and the firm they work for.
+- If the answer is the SEC, you can use the SEC Investment Advisor search feature on the SEC's website to check out both the advisor and the firm they work for.

 FINRA has a helpful page designed to help you understand the various professional designations that an advisor can hold.
-On the page, you'll find each designation complete with a link to the organization that issued the designation.
-You can use this page to click through to an organization, check to see if the advisor really has the credentials they say they have and learn more about what those credentials mean.
+On the page, you'll find each designation complete with a link to the organization that issues the designation.
+You can use this page to click through to an organization, check to see if the advisor really has the credentials they say they have, and learn more about what those credentials mean.

-You should look for financial planners that hold the CFP® designation.
-Go to Verify Your Planner’s CFP® Designation page to type in an advisor’s name to find out if they hold this designation.
-Unfortunately there many documented cases where dishonorable folks used credentials they did not have.
-You don't want to do business with someone who feels this type of deceit is okay.
-That's why it is important to check.
+You should look for financial planners that hold the CFP® (certified financial planner) designation.
+You can verify this directly with the Certified Financial Planner Board of Standards, the certifying agency for all CFPs.
+Unfortunately, there have been many documented cases where dishonorable folks use credentials they do not have.
+You don't want to do business with someone who feels this type of deceit is okay, especially when it comes to something as important as your financial future.

-There are also other valid advisor credentials that apply to the tax, investment, insurance and retirement planning fields, such as a respectively a CPA, CFA, ChFC, and RMA or RICP.
+There are also other valid advisor credentials that apply to the tax, investment, insurance, and retirement planning fields, such as, respectively, a CPA, CFA, ChFC, and RMA or RICP.

-Licenses and credentials are important.
-It is also important to hire an advisor that has experience working with people like you.
+Licenses and credentials are important, but it's also critical to hire an advisor that has experience working with people like you.
 Learn to ask your potential financial advisor the right questions, such as how they are compensated, their projections for market performance, and how they would describe their ideal client.

 Other Online Resources

-You can also use many types of online search engines specific to financial planners which will only list advisors who have passed a basic background check - meaning their credentials have been verified and they don't have a large number of complaints on file.
+You can also use many types of online search engines specific to financial planners, which will only list advisors who have passed a basic background check.
+This means their credentials have been verified and they don't have a large number of complaints on file.